coldskull/Vehicle_Detection/README.md

 In order to reduce the "jumpiness" of the boxes, I maintained a history of previous heatmaps.
 While processing every frame, I summed the history and then took a weighted average of the current heatmap and the history

+I also added a sanity check to use bounding boxes from previous frame if there are no bounding boxes found in the current frame
 ---

 ### Discussion